DavaoSecurity/OSINT/README.md

 # INTRO
 A set of BASH commands in two scripts for OSINT and Passive Recon.
 Will Save results to files for further processing as necessary. <br/>
 Includes passive scanning using Nmap.
-Essential to run these through Kali Linux in VirtualBox.
+Essential to run these through Kali Linux.
 Written by Nathan Jones nat@davaosecurity.com. <br/>

 # INSTALLATION
 git clone https://github.com/DavaoSecurity/OSINT.git <br/>